• Skip to primary navigation

 Can I make Mini Egg blondies in a stand mixer such as a KitchenAid or Kenwood Mixer?

-Yes, if you find it easier you can use a stand mixer with a paddle attachment, just be mindful to use a low setting so as not to over-beat the mixture, especially once you've added the flour.
+Yes, you can use a stand mixer with a paddle attachment to mix your Mini Egg blondie batter.
+However, you'll need to make sure that you use a low setting, so you don't over-beat the mixture - especially once you've added the flour.

 You will need to scrape the sides down as you go to make sure all the ingredients are mixing in evenly.
 When you get to the point of mixing in the chocolate chips and cracked Mini Eggs, only pulse very briefly to combine, or take the bowl off the mixer and fold these through by hand.